Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 When your internet starts feeling slow for no obvious reason, the best way to see if you’ve got a problem is to test your Wi-Fi speed.
 It’s easy to do, and there are lots of Wi-Fi speed test services online that run in any web browser.
 They’ll show you how fast your internet connection really is.

 Here’s how speed tests work, and how to make sure you have the best Wi-Fi speed.

 How a Wi-Fi Speed Test Works

-- Ping rate
+- Ping rate or latency

 - Download speed